EPCCed/dirac-docs/docs/tursa-user-guide/data.md

 #### Setup the SSH tunnel for Miria

-Once your archive access has been setup and you have moved data to the archive directory, you will need to connect to the Miria web interface in a web browser on your local system by setting up an SSH tunnel to the Tursa login nodes.
+Once your tape storage access has been setup and you have moved data to the archive directory, you will need to connect to the Miria web interface in a web browser on your local system by setting up an SSH tunnel to the Tursa login nodes.